-Before Kazuki Kuraishi was creating graphics next to Sk8thing at BAPE, he would be trailing the mountainous terrains of Colorado, equipped with just his mountain bike and an overflowing sense of curiosity.
-After spending some time there, he discovered that he was drawn to mountain bike logos and began imagining all the ways graphics could be applied as a means of expression.
+Before Kazuki Kuraishi was creating graphics next to Sk8thing at BAPE, he waw trailing the mountainous terrains of Colorado, equipped with just his mountain bike and an overflowing sense of curiosity.
+After spending some time there, he discovered that he was drawn to mountain bike logos and began imagining all the ways graphics could serve as a means of expression.
 Emblematic logos covered a bevy of steel tubes in a colorful medley of paint and iconography where ideas for T-shirts would surface.
-Eventually, he’d travel to New York City to study graphic design, and the rest is history.
+Eventually, he traveled to New York City to study graphic design, and the rest is history.

 These days his garments seem to have shifted gears to a tone that’s predominantly more muted.
 But behind the subdued exteriors of his recent collections lie complex exoskeletons of considered construction: the result of numerous iterations to simplify.
 Much like the iPhone, less is more, and the same could be said about the way Kazuki’s approach to designing has progressed over the years.